dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Only in the darkness can you see the stars.**
+**Don't judge each day by the harvest you reap but by the seeds that you plant.**

-Martin Luther King, Jr.
+Robert Louis Stevenson